Dr. Evan Cohn studied radiology at UVA and years later had his own life saved by the UVA radiologists that helped train him.In

-On October 26th, 2015, Evan Cohn and his wife Amy were celebrating their 24th wedding anniversary at the Homestead Resort in Hot Springs, VA.
+In October 2015, Evan Cohn and his wife Amy were on vacation at the Homestead Resort in Hot Springs, VA.
 They took a selfie showing wide smiles and a beautiful Virginia landscape in the background.

 One hour later, Dr. Cohn began suffering from a severe headache, nausea, and sweating.
 Within 15 minutes of these symptoms, he was on his way to the Bath County Emergency Room.